Josh Heupel

-Early years
+Early life

-Heupel was born and raised in Aberdeen, South Dakota.
+Heupel was born and grew up in Aberdeen, South Dakota.
 His mother, Cindy, was a high school principal, and his father, Ken, was a head football coach at Northern State University.
-As a child, Heupel watched game film with his father.
+As a child, Josh watched game film with his father.

-He attended Central High School in Aberdeen, where he played high school football for the Central Golden Eagles.
+Josh Heupel attended Central High School in Aberdeen, where he played high school football for the Central Golden Eagles.
 In the second half of the first game of his sophomore season in 1994, he became the Golden Eagles' quarterback in a scaled-down version of the run and shoot offense.
 As a senior, he was named South Dakota's player of the year.
 He got recruiting inquiries from major college football programs at the universities of Houston, Minnesota, Wisconsin and Wyoming, but "it seemed I was always the second or third guy on their list," according to Heupel.

 College career

 Heupel began his collegiate playing career at Weber State University in Ogden, Utah.
 He redshirted in 1996 and saw action in four games as a freshman in 1997, but he suffered an ACL injury during spring practice in 1998, pushing him down the team's depth chart.
-He transferred to Snow College in Ephraim, Utah, where he beat out Fred Salanoa as the team's starting quarterback.
+He transferred to Snow College in Ephraim, Utah, where he shared playing time with Fred Salanoa.
 Heupel passed for 2,308 yards and 28 touchdowns, despite sharing playing time with Salanoa.
 He later held a scholarship offer from Utah State University, but committed to the University of Oklahoma after meeting with Bob Stoops, the new head coach of the Oklahoma Sooners.

 Heupel was the Heisman Trophy runner-up in 2000.
 He was named Big 12 Offensive Player of the Year.
 He was an All-American, the AP Player of the Year, and a Walter Camp Award winner.
 Heupel led the Sooners to an undefeated season and a national championship with a 13–2 victory over Florida State in the 2001 Orange Bowl.

 Professional career

-Heupel was drafted in the sixth round with the 177th overall pick in the 2001 NFL Draft by the Miami Dolphins.
+Heupel was drafted in the sixth round with the 177th overall pick in the 2001 NFL draft by the Miami Dolphins.
 Compromised by shoulder tendinitis of his throwing arm, he was relegated to fourth string for the entire preseason and failed to make the team.

-He was later signed by the Green Bay Packers in the early 2002 offseason, but was released a month before training camp.
+He was later signed by the Green Bay Packers in the early 2002 offseason but got released a month before training camp.